Detailed Guide: How Many Paragraphs Should an Essay Have?

 3–4

-Common for short essays, allows for 1–2 body paragraphs in addition to the intro and conclusion.
+Common for short essays, with one or two body paragraphs plus the introduction and conclusion.

 600–750